FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-predictive-basket.md

 </ff-predictive-basket>
 ```

-Once the element is correctly initialized, it will automatically issue a request to FACT-Finder and display the result through the nested `ff-record-list`.
+Once the element is correctly initialized, it will automatically issue a request to FactFinder and display the result through the nested `ff-record-list`.
 This will happen only once per page load.
 If you need to refresh the displayed data, refer to the `getPredictions()` method below.